Tanzu-Partner-SE/tko-guide/workshop2/06-security-policies.md

 <summary><b>TMC CLI</b></summary>
 <p>

-* Before we apply this policy using the TMC CLI, let's have a look on its definition and do some modifications
+* Before we apply this policy using the TMC CLI, let's have a look at its definition:

 ```editor:open-file
 ### file: ~/strict-security-policy.yaml